tmptrash/N13/README.md

-# Here is simple example of it:
+## Here is an example of the View class, which is inherited from Backbone.View:

 ```javascript
 N13.define('App.View', {        // String namespace